Mungert69/FreeNetworkMonitorBlog/content/posts/FromDataToActionHowAIInterpretsNetworkLogs.md

 featured: false
 draft: false
 ---
-In this blog post, we’ll walk through how the Free Network Monitor Assistant can help you turn raw network monitoring data into actionable improvements—using built-in AI capabilities to interpret logs, identify issues, and recommend concrete next steps.
+In this blog post, we’ll walk through how the Quantum Ready Monitor Assistant can help you turn raw network monitoring data into actionable improvements—using built-in AI capabilities to interpret logs, identify issues, and recommend concrete next steps.
 Whether you’re maintaining servers, troubleshooting website performance, or aiming to strengthen security, this process is designed to save time and surface insights you might otherwise miss.

 Let’s imagine you’re responsible for a few key servers and websites, and you want to use AI to analyze your network logs to improve reliability and security.
-Here’s how such a conversation with the Free Network Monitor Assistant might play out:
+Here’s how such a conversation with the Quantum Ready Monitor Assistant might play out:

 User:
 I want to analyze my network monitoring data to see if there are any issues or improvements I should make.